betatran3010/bowers-cis-website/design-plan/milestone-final.md

 The accordion design prioritizes user efficiency by transforming an overwhelming course catalog into a clean, modular interface where students can selectively expand information relevant to their interests.
 By allowing users to click the entire course level area—not just a small arrow—the interface maximizes interaction space and reduces precision requirements, making course exploration more accessible and intuitive.
 This approach strategically uses progressive disclosure, enabling students to navigate course offerings without visual fatigue and focus their attention on specific course levels or semesters they're currently investigating.
 The full-width clickable area provides clear affordances, immediate visual feedback, and leverages familiar web interface conventions, ultimately empowering users to explore academic offerings efficiently and with minimal cognitive load.

 ## References

-### Collaborators
-> List any persons you collaborated with on this project.
-N/A

-### Reference Resources
-> Did you use any resources not provided by this class to help you complete this assignment?
-> List any external resources you referenced in the creation of your project. (i.e. W3Schools, StackOverflow, Mozilla, etc.)
->
-> List **all** resources you used (websites, articles, books, etc.), including generative AI.
-> Provide the URL to the resources you used and include a short description of how you used each resource.

 The class slides, the accessibility checklist, the provided JavaScript snippets, MDN reference docs, W3Schools validation tool.